It’s not every day you get to interview a World Champion and today was our lucky day!

 Hi Ryan, Congratulations again on winning the World Championships in Taekwondo in the Sparing category!

-I still find it amazing that I came away from that competition with a Gold medal!!
-I put a lot of effort into the preparation for the event and a lot of hours were spent in and out of lessons trying to perfect my fighting skills – as well as my muscular endurance in kicking and punching and from it all I achieved Gold and this title.
+A: I think it finally has! – I still find it amazing that I came away from that competition with a Gold medal!!
+I put a lot of effort into the preparation for the event and a lot of hours were spent in and out of lessons trying to perfect my fighting skills – as well as my muscular endurance in kicking and punching and from it all, I achieved Gold and this title.

-I started when I was 6 years old and I am now 18.
-I train in Taekwondo and kickboxing with my coach Malcolm Jones from Integrity Martial Arts on Monday (7pm-9pm) and on Wednesday (6:45pm-9: 15pm) – as well as muscular development and aerobic development out of training on Tuesdays, Thursdays and Fridays.
+A: I started when I was 6 years old and I am now 18.
+I train in Taekwondo and kickboxing with my coach Malcolm Jones from Integrity Martial Arts on Monday (7 pm-9 pm) and on Wednesday (6:45 pm – 9:15 pm) – as well as muscular development and aerobic development out of training on Tuesdays, Thursdays and Fridays.
 The reason for this is so I can have two consecutive days off on Saturday and Sunday allowing for my muscles to recover from the week of training and still have weekends with my friends and family.

 I started Taekwondo because I was a bit of a fruit-loop at my Junior School (not the cereal type of fruit loop just a bit crazy)!
-My parents encouraged to me to try Taekwondo and to stick with it.
+My parents encouraged me to try Taekwondo and to stick with it.
 It helped me focus a lot better at school and gain control of things.
-I am glad I have stuck with the sport as it concentrates upon focus; determination and self-control, which are qualities I have I have apply to my everyday life.
+I am glad I have stuck with the sport as it concentrates upon focus; determination and self-control, which are qualities I have applied to my everyday life.

-I train in kickboxing and Ghost Elusive combat training – which I feel aids my Taekwondo development.
+A: I train in kickboxing and Ghost Elusive combat training – which I feel aids my Taekwondo development.
 I am now a brown belt in Kickboxing so I am working my way further in this.
-Apart from that I was never really interested in other sports, I found the concept of kicking a ball about quite boring.
-Of course like any other 18 year old I enjoy time with my friends doing stuff but Taekwondo, kickboxing and Ghost Elusive are my main focus.
+Apart from that, I was never really interested in other sports, I found the concept of kicking a ball about quite boring.
+Of course, like any other 18-year old I enjoy time with my friends doing stuff but Taekwondo, kickboxing and Ghost Elusive are my main focus.

-So what happens now you have the title of World Champion?
-Where do you see yourself in next few years?
+Q: So what happens now you have the title of World Champion?
+Where do you see yourself in the next few years?
 Olympics?

 As for competing in the Olympics, I would love to if given the chance.

-Ryan it’s incredible to hear the amount of training and effort along with structure that goes into the build-up for competitions.
+It’s incredible to hear the amount of training and effort along with the structure that goes into the build-up for competitions.

-I would definitely recommend Emu Balm to other sports people, it has helped a lot in the recovery process and during training sessions in a more efficient way than if I did not use it.
-The balm is easy to apply and works deep into my muscles so allows deeper movement and being 100% natural I know I am not doing any harm to my body.
+A: I would definitely recommend Emu Balm to other sportspeople, it has helped a lot in the recovery process and during training sessions in a more efficient way than if I did not use it.
+The balm is easy to apply and works deep into my muscles so allows deeper movement and is 100% natural I know I am not doing any harm to my body.

-Lorem look forward to following your future progress, supporting you in South Korea and who know maybe one day the Olympics!!
+Lorem looks forward to following your future progress, supporting you in South Korea and who know maybe one day the Olympics!!